ampproject/amphtml/contributing/building-an-amp-extension.md

 ## Allowing proper validations

-One of AMP’s features is that a document can be checked against validation rules to confirm it’s AMP-valid.
+One of AMP's features is that a document can be checked against validation rules to confirm it's AMP-valid.
 When you implement your element, AMP validator needs to be updated to add rules for your element to keep documents using your element valid.
-In order to do that you need to file an issue on the GitHub repo select “Related to: Validator” and mention what rules the validator needs to validate.
+In order to do that you need to file an issue on the GitHub repo select "Related to: Validator" and mention what rules the validator needs to validate.
 This usually includes

 -   Your element tag-name
 -   Required attributes for the element
--   Specific values that an attribute accept (e.g. `myattr=”TYPE1|TYPE2”`)
+-   Specific values that an attribute accept (e.g. `myattr="TYPE1|TYPE2"`)
 -   Layouts your element supports (see [Layout specs](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md) and [Layouts supported in your element](#layouts-supported-in-your-element))
--   If there are restrictions where your element can or can’t appear (e.g. disallowed_ancestory, mandatory_parent...)
+-   If there are restrictions where your element can or can't appear (e.g. disallowed_ancestory, mandatory_parent...)

 For more details take a look at [Contributing Component Validator Rules](https://github.com/ampproject/amphtml/blob/master/contributing/component-validator-rules.md).